Terraform CDK Databricks Provider

 Note

-Make sure that the lines of code beginning and ending with backticks (`) are flush with the edge of your code editor.
-Otherwise, Terraform will insert whitespace into the notebook that may cause the new Python code to fail to run.
+Make sure that the lines of code between with triple quotes (''') are aligned with the edge of your code editor, as shown.
+Otherwise, Terraform will insert additional whitespace into the notebook that may cause the new Python code to fail to run.

 2. Regenerate the Terraform code equivalent for your CDKTF project.
 To do this, run the following: